camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 <div data-bpmn-diagram="../bpmn/conditionalEventScopesExecutionTree" ></div>

 The execution tree above displays the current existing executions.
-The concurrent executions are created if a parallel gateway will for example be passed.
+The concurrent executions are created if for example a parallel gateway is passed.
-ScopeExecution are created for sub processes or activities with boundary events.
+ScopeExecutions are created for sub processes or activities with boundary events.
 With this knowledge of the execution tree it is possible to trigger the conditional events separately.

 ### Set Variable From Outside